rusic/documentation/widgets/v1/content-widget.md

 # Content Widget

-Add a content widget to your template.
+Add a content widget to your theme.

 ## Overview

-You can add a content widget to your template to display a paragraph text.
+You can add a content widget to your theme to display a paragraph text.
 The widget can be later customised within the BaseKit Editor.

-To include a content widget in your template you will need to add the following line:
+To include a content widget in your theme you will need to add the following line:

 {% highlight django %}
 {% raw %}